martinkearn/Content/Demos/Machine Learning and Cognitive/Emotions, Faces, Monkey Detection and Book Recommendations.md

-# Emotions, Faces and Monkey Detection
+# Emotions, Faces, Monkey Detection and Book Recommendations
 This demo shows some of the capabilities of Cognitive Services by using the live demo site and some of the spin-off sites created to show-case the APIs

 ### Pre-reqs